keeganpaleshi/RMTest/README.md

 by the monitor volume yields the radon concentration (Bq/L) reported in `summary.json` under `radon_results` alongside the total amount of radon in the sample volume.
 The file `radon_activity.png` visualises this concentration over time using Bq/L on the vertical axis.
+The companion `total_radon.png` plot uses the same timestamps but reports the total activity contained in the combined monitor+sample volume.
 When either `--ambient-file` or `--ambient-concentration` is supplied an additional plot `equivalent_air.png` shows the volume of ambient air containing the same activity.